-Pursuing a successful personal injury claim with an insurance company after an accident requires a lot more than simply filing a claim.
+Hiring an Atlanta car accident attorney and pursuing a successful personal injury claim with an insurance company after an accident requires a lot more than simply filing an insurance claim.

 Before an insurance company will write what often is a large check to pay you for your medical bills, lost wages, and pain and suffering, they will conduct an investigation to see if their insured actually caused the accident and if the injuries you are reporting were actually caused by the accident.